 IDEC Pharmaceuticals Corporation ("IDEC Pharmaceuticals" or the "Company") is a biopharmaceutical company developing products for the long-term management of immune system cancers and autoimmune and inflammatory diseases.
 The Company is currently focused on non-Hodgkin's B-cell lymphomas, which afflict approximately 225,000 patients in the United States, and rheumatoid arthritis, which afflicts approximately 2 million people in the United States.
-The Company's antibody products for treatment of non-Hodgkin's B-cell lymphomas are being developed in collaborative relationships with Genentech, Inc. ("Genentech") in the United States (IDEC-C2B8 and IDEC-Y2B8), Genentech's affiliate F. Hoffmann-LaRoche Ltd. ("Hoffmann-LaRoche") worldwide except the United States and Japan (IDEC-C2B8) and Zenyaku Kogyo, Ltd. ("Zenyaku") in Japan (IDEC-C2B8).
+The Company's two antibody products for treatment of non-Hodgkin's B-cell lymphomas are being developed in collaboration with Genentech, Inc. ("Genentech") in the United States, Genentech's affiliate F. Hoffmann-LaRoche Ltd. ("Hoffmann-LaRoche") worldwide except the United States and Japan and Zenyaku Kogyo, Ltd. ("Zenyaku") in Japan.
 The Company's lead PRIMATIZED antibody product for the treatment of rheumatoid arthritis is being developed worldwide in collaboration with SmithKline Beecham, p.l.c. ("SmithKline Beecham").
 IDEC Pharmaceuticals has seven additional product candidates in various stages of development.